majimenezp/SimpleExcelExport/README.md

 - The library return the generated excel as a byte array.

+##Column names and columns order
+The columns names and order by default are the property name and alphabetical order, if you want to set a custom name for the columns and order, you need to add an attribute to your properties in your POCO class, for example:

+	[ExcelExport("Last Name", order = 2)]
+        public string LastName { get; set; }

+        [ExcelExport("day of birth", order = 3)]
+        public DateTime BirthDay { get; set; }

+Where you set the column name with the first parameter and the column order with the named parameter "order".

 Any comment or idea for a new feature(or even better to send a pull request) contact me at:
 twitter: [@majimenezp](http://twitter.com/majimenezp)